Islandora/islandora_scholar/README.md

 ## Introduction

-Based on the UPEI scholar module.
+Based on the UPEI scholar module, Islandora Scholar is designed to implement a feature-rich Institutional Repository.

 ## Requirements